primeau/Larn/README.md

 -----------
 There is a WIZARD mode for testing features of the game.
-To get into WIZARD mode, type in an underscore "_" and answer the prompt for the password with "pvnert" (do not enter the quotes).
+To get into WIZARD mode, type in an underscore "_" and answer the prompt for the password with "pvnert(x)" (do not enter the quotes).
 Wizards are non-scoring characters that get magic mapping, everlasting expanded awareness and one of every object in the game.